"My first introduction to instrument making was as a young child. My father would make whistles from the bark of the sycamore tree." – Martin Doyle.

 All through his life and career Martin has kept up with his own flute playing and also with teaching.
 For many years, he taught flute and tin whistle at the Port Lios prison, the Bray School Project and for a number of private students.
 He has travelled to Hungary on several occasions to give workshops and in 2003 took part in the Pan-Celtic festival there.
 Martin has also participated in the free lunchtime summer concert series held at the National Gallery of Ireland in Dublin and at An Béal Binn in Bray.
 Travelling extensively throughout the Ireland each year, he is involved in many workshops, festivals and music sessions around the countryside – both playing and exhibiting his flutes.

 An innovative and progressive craftsman, Martin Doyle has submitted his flutes to three craft competitions over the years and received awards on each occasion.
-Martin Doyle flutes won the Crafts Council of Ireland Medal in 1985, the prestigious RDS California Gold Medal (overall winner) in 1993 and first prize in the 'Musical Instruments' category of the 2011 RDS National Crafts Competition.
+Martin Doyle flutes won the Design and Crafts Council of Ireland Medal in 1985, the prestigious Royal Dublin Society California Gold Medal (overall winner) in 1993 and first prize in the 'Musical Instruments' category of the 2011 RDS National Crafts Competition.
 Martin's flutes are being played by champions of the Fleadh Ceol competitions across Ireland and many flute teachers in Ireland and abroad insist that their students have Martin Doyle flutes.

 Harking back to his musical upbringing he states, "Now, years later, I realise the importance of those early days because only as a flute player can you truly understand what is needed to make a good sounding instrument.
 Over the years, my work has developed through various flute designs.
 I made some cylindrical bore models, but preferred the sound of the conical bore for traditional music.
 The design I currently use has that bore and is the culmination of many years of studying the great eighteenth and nineteenth century master flute makers."